 Article 49 of the Solvency II Directive outlines the obligations of insurance and reinsurance undertakings when critical or important functions are outsourced.
 Such outsourcing arrangements also include the granting of underwriting and claims settlement authority to an Insurance Intermediary through a brokerage agreement or an underwriting authority agreement or a claims handling agreement.
-Without exception, when such functions are outsourced:
+Without exception, when such functions are outsourced an outsourcing contract should be put in place and should include the following clauses: